O PRÍNCIPE IGOR, METLIVE, MARÇO DE 2014 / PRINCE IGOR, METLIVE, MARCH 2014. CRÍTICA DE FANÁTICO_UM NO BLOG DE ÓPERA E BALLET.

 A direcção musical foi da responsabilidade do maestro italiano Gianandrea Noseda.

-Coro da Metropolitan Opera esteve omnipresente e sempre muito bem.
+O Coro da Metropolitan Opera esteve omnipresente e sempre muito bem.

 O príncipe Igor foi o baixo-barítono russo Ildar Abdrazakov.
 Foi o melhor da tarde, aliando as suas excelentes qualidades vocais a uma interpretação cénica exemplar da personagem atormentada que o encenador lhe atribuiu.